Share with your friends

 page 2

-Each day is busy,
+Each day is busy

 The daily schedule is more or less the same for nearly every 8-day (7-night) cruise ship and yacht.
-Participation in each activity is optional (except for evening briefings and the one-time lifeboat drill).

 Morning